-The National Air Toxics Trends Study in Grand Junction for 2015 showed similar results to prior years.
+The National Air Toxics Trends Study in Grand Junction for 2016 showed similar results to prior years.
 The highest carbonyls in air were formaldehyde, acetaldehyde, and acetone.
-A correlation analysis was run between the particulate concentrations and the carbonyl concentrations. $PM{10}$ concentrations tended to correlate with many of the carbonyl compounds.
-A correlation value (r) of 0.84 was obtained when comparing annual average $PM{10}$ to crotonaldehyde concentrations.
-This value was the highest obtained for the $PM{10}$ -carbonyl correlation.
-A comparison of the $PM{2.5}$ concentrations with the carbonyls showed that 2-butanone correlated the best, but had a moderate correlation coefficient value of 0.62.
+A correlation analysis was run between the particulate concentrations and the carbonyl concentrations.
+PM{10} concentrations tended to correlate with many of the carbonyl compounds.
+A correlation value (r) of 0.84 was obtained when comparing annual average PM{10} to the tolualdehydes concentrations.
+This value was the highest obtained for the PM{10} -carbonyl correlation.
+A comparison of the $PM{2.5}$ concentrations with the carbonyls showed that 2-butanone correlated the best, but had a moderate correlation coefficient value of 0.65.
 Many of the carbonyls showed no correlation at all with the $PM{2.5}$ values.

-Thirty-five volatile organic compounds are ubiquitous, having been detected in at least 10% of the air samples taken in 2015.
-From 2004 to 2015, the makeup of the C1 to C2 group was highly variable, with large concentrations of carbon disulfide from 2006 through 2009, and moderate concentrations in 2011, 2013, and 2014.
+Thirty-seven volatile organic compounds are ubiquitous, having been detected in at least 10% of the air samples taken in 2016.
+From 2004 to 2016, the makeup of the C1 to C2 group was highly variable, with large concentrations of carbon disulfide from 2006 through 2009, and moderate concentrations in 2011, 2013, and 2014.
 There were also large concentrations of dichloromethane in 2010, 2012, 2013, 2014 and 2015.
-The C3 through C8 group showed more consistency in the constituent concentrations from 2004 to 2015, with the exception of styrene, which showed a marked increase in concentration from 2014 to 2015.
-Correlations with particulate data showed that carbon disulfide, benzene, and acetylene tracked most closely with the $PM{10}$ concentrations, with r-values of 0.0.80, 0.80, and 0.77, respectively.
-Benzene correlated best with the fine particulate concentrations, having an r-value of 0.79.
+The C3 through C9 group showed more consistency in the constituent concentrations from 2004 to 2016, with the exception of styrene, which showed a marked increase in concentration from 2014 to 2015, but then dropped again in 2016.
+Correlations with particulate data showed that carbon disulfide, benzene, and acetylene tracked most closely with the PM{10} concentrations, with r-values of 0.83, 0.84, and 0.81, respectively.
+Benzene correlated best with the fine particulate concentrations, having an r-value of 0.81.

-The highest polycyclic aromatic hydrocarbons concentrations were naphthalene, acenaphthene, and phenanthrene, none of which correlated well with $PM{10}$ concentrations.
-The compounds that did correlate well with the fine particulate matter were acenaphthylene, benzo(b)fluoranthene, benzo(g,h,i) perylene, benzo(k)fluoranthene, and retene, with r-values of 0.90, 0.75, 0.76, 0.76, and 0.74, respectively.
-Several of the other PAH compounds also correlated somewhat with $PM{2.5}$ values, but their r-values were under the 0.70 cutoff.
+The highest polycyclic aromatic hydrocarbons concentrations were naphthalene, acenaphthyene, and phenanthrene, none of which correlated well with PM{10} concentrations.
+The compounds that did correlate well with the fine particulate matter were acenaphthylene, benzo(b)fluoranthene, benzo(g,h,i) perylene, benzo(k)fluoranthene, and retene, with r-values of 0.90, 0.77, 0.78, 0.78, and 0.77, respectively.
+Several of the other PAH compounds also correlated somewhat with $PM{2.5}$ values.
+Their r-values were at or near the 0.70 cutoff.

 For the metals, lead and manganese showed the highest average concentrations.
-Manganese had the highest correlation value with the coarse particulate matter at 0.88.
+Manganese had the highest correlation value with the coarse particulate matter at 0.90.
 It is important to note here that many of the metals concentrations rely heavily on their respective MDLs.
 None of the metal compounds showed any correlation with fine particulate matter.

 In general, it appears that the concentrations of many of the compounds of interest are dropping since the inception of the NATTS program in Grand Junction.
-The study will continue in 2016, as one of the major goals is to run the site long term, for comparison of the mean concentrations for each pollutant during the first three years to the means for successive three year intervals.
+The study will continue in 2017, as one of the major goals is to run the site long term, for comparison of the mean concentrations for each pollutant during the first three years to the means for successive three year intervals.
 Calculation of the three year average concentrations to date has shown a decrease in the majority of the concentrations of the compounds of interest.